 Daily Diagnostic Joint Mobility Routine

-A regular daily joint mobility exercise routine is a great example of what we like to call a “daily check-in” for your body.
+A regular daily joint mobility exercise routine is a great example of what we like to call a âdaily check-inâ for your body.

-It’s not meant to be a workout.
+The trick here is to not turn this routine into anything more than a quick check.
+Itâs not meant to be a workout.
 It should be very quick and low intensity.
 No warm-up and no (or not much) sweating!
 Do it because it feels good and gives you useful information.

-Here’s 4 exercises I recommend for a daily check-in, but you can feel free to pick your own.
+Hereâs 4 exercises I recommend for a daily check-in, but you can feel free to pick your own.

-Bonus: these feel pretty great.
+Bonus: these feel pretty great!

 Kneeling Lunge